Shopify/hydrogen-v1/packages/eslint-plugin/src/rules/no-state-in-server-components/README.md

 ## Rule Details

-This rule prevents using these hooks in files that do not end with the `.client` suffix that denotes a React Component that does not run on the server.
+This rule prevents using these hooks in files that do not end with the `.client` suffix.

 Examples of **incorrect** code for this rule: